cksystemsteaching/selfie/README.md

 Files selfie1.mips and selfie2.mips are identical
 ```

 Note that the example may take several hours to complete.
+Also, a machine instance A running a machine instance B needs more memory than B, say, 64MB rather than 32MB in the example here.

 ### Work Flow